 Ken Morrow, New York Islanders, 1983

 But in the 1983 playoffs, Morrow became an offensive contributor as well.
 After getting just 5 goals (a career high) and 16 points in 79 regular-season games, he put up 5 goals and 12 points in just 19 games.
-His biggest contribution came in the Final against Edmonton, where he scored three times in the Isles' four-game sweep while helping to keep Wayne Gretzky
+His biggest contribution came in the Final against Edmonton, where he scored three times in the Isles' four-game sweep while helping to keep Wayne Gretzky off the scoresheet.

 Morrow played through 1988-89, when the knee problems that had bothered him for several years forced him to hang up his skates.
 In 51 playoff games after 1983, he managed just 2 goals and 7 points.